alexanderjoossens/ECF-hackathon/README.md

-# This is a clean flask app, made on June 4 2024, and based on project movie recommender.
+# This is a flask app, made on November 6 2024 for the ECF hackathon, and based on project movie recommender.

 Install instructions are similar as original ones (referenced below).